 If the scent of the treat alone isn’t compelling your cat to come toward you, try employing a the click strategy.
 This focuses the cat’s attention on you, the source of the click, and cues her to the subsequent gift of the food treat from you.
 The use of a clicker in this way may help quicken the retraining process.

-If your cat lives with multiple humans, it’s best to start by forging one positive relationships at a time.
+If your cat lives with multiple humans, it’s best to start by forging one positive relationship at a time.
 Have the person conducting the treat-for-pet sessions be the same person that feeds the cat.
 Your cat will automatically begin to bond with the person who feeds him, so compounding his feeding with the treats you’re doubling your chances of creating an affectionate bond between the two.
 In addition to feeding and treats, make sure your cat is getting plenty of attention.
 The person trying to draw the reclusive cat out should probably arrange to play games with the cat at least a couple of times a day.
 Moving toys are best, such as cat dancers and pull toys on a string.
 Once one human is able to pet and cuddle with the cat, let another human start the process.

 Stay The Course